 Garnish with more cheese, if desired.
 Bacon bits and fresh parsley make great additions, too.

 - Cook the pasta to a perfect al dente.
 I like to cook it for a minute less than the package instructions so it’s nice and firm.

 - Add fresh garlic to the sauce for a more garlic-forward Alfredo.
 Mince some garlic (let your heart dictate how much) and saute it with the butter, and then add the cream.

 - Use the cheeses to adjust the sauce’s thickness.
 Add more if you want to thicken the sauce.

 - It’s better to grate the cheese yourself.
 They’ll melt much better than pre-shredded cheese.

-- Stir the sauce constantly to keep it from sticking and curdling at the bottom.
+- Stir the sauce constantly.
+This’ll keep it from sticking and curdling at the bottom.

 - If the sauce is too thick, thin it out with more cream.
 You can also use some of the pasta water to adjust the sauce’s thickness.

 - Garnish Fettuccine Alfredo with more cheese.
 Aside from parmesan and Romano, you can also add mozzarella for ooey-gooey pasta.

 - This dish is calorie-heavy!
 To make a lighter version, swap out the heavy cream for half-and-half, Greek yogurt, or milk.